-For fine wines, fresh produce and gourmet delights, escape to Griffith in the beautiful Riverina region in south-western NSW.
+Explore world-class wineries, fresh produce and fascinating heritage in Griffith, in the beautiful Riverina.
 You’ll find plenty of cellar doors to visit, providores with delicious local produce, quality restaurants and cafes, and festivals celebrating a rich food and wine culture.

-For tours of wineries and farms, join Bella Vita Tours or Griffith Tours on delectable adventures of the area.
-In town, browse providores such as Riverina Grove, Bertoldo’s Pasticceria and Codemo Smallgoods for locally made delicacies and head for picnic areas at Cocoparra National Park, where there are exhilarating walking trails, including and Jacks Creek.
+For tours of wineries and farms, join Griffith Tours on delectable adventures of the area.
+In town, browse providores such as Riverina Grove and Bertoldo’s Pasticceria for locally made delicacies.
+Bertoldo’s is an institution, a family bakery since 1952.

 From the irrigation scheme to wine making, explore the heritage of Griffith at two museums on the same picturesque grounds.
 The Griffith Italian Museum is in the Pioneer Park Museum, which spans over 30 historic buildings.
 For art lovers, the Griffith Regional Art Gallery has impressive collections.

 The enticing events calendar includes Festa delle Salsicce in August celebrates Griffith’s Italian heritage.
 At the Griffith Easter Party, held on the Easter long weekend, you can enjoy fun activities for the whole family, with an Easter egg hunt, wine tasting, live music and more.

 Getting there and where to stay

 Griffith is six hours’ drive from Sydney and five hours from Melbourne.
 You can also fly to Griffith Airport.
 Accommodation options suit various budgets and include caravan parks, motels self-catering cottages.